solid/authorization-panel/proposals/LauncherApp.md

 ## Additional Problems to be solved

-### Access Control Policies
+### Access Change Policies

-The Launcher App could be tuned for policies as to when to automate the access control decisions, so as to avoid overwhelming the user with pop up boxes asking for access to resources.
+The Launcher App could be tuned for policies as to when to automate the access change decisions, so as to avoid overwhelming the user with pop up boxes asking for access to resources.
 This would work especially well if the Launcher App proxies all HTTP requests.
 The App Launcher would then contain a policy editor to make it easy to